WWE News: Heartbreak For Roman Reigns As Brother ‘Rosey’ Dies, Was Heart Failure The Cause Of Death?

 How Did Rosey Die, What Was The Cause Of Death?

-To date there has been no official announcement as to the cause of Rosey’s death, but he has been suffering heart problems.
+To date, there has been no official announcement as to the cause of Rosey’s death, but he has been suffering heart problems.
 According to Wrestleview, Rosey has had serious heart problems since 2014.
 Rosey was admitted to hospital with an enlarged heart that was said to be functioning at just 25 percent efficiency.
 Anoa’i was diagnosed with congestive heart failure and atrial fibrillation, and he had over 62 pounds of fluid drained from his body.

 Rosey was a huge man, his billed weight as a wrestler was over 430 pounds.
 After leaving the WWE network Rosey took part in a reality TV show called Fat March.
 The show featured a group of overweight people who were taken on a 550-mile walk in an attempt to lose weight.
 At the time Rosey suggested that he was taking part in the show in an effort to get himself fit enough to return to the Wrestling ring. he dropped out of the show as the result of a knee injury.